First man arrested in push to test more rape kits goes on trial in Mobile County - NewsBreak

 First man arrested in push to test more rape kits goes on trial in Mobile County

-MOBILE, Ala. ( WKRG ) — The first man arrested as a result of Mobile County’s push to test more rape kits goes on trial today.
-A jury Trial for Roderick Williams is scheduled to start later this morning.
+MOBILE, Ala. ( WKRG ) — The first man arrested as a result of Mobile County’s push to test more rape kits goes on trial Monday.
+A jury trial for Roderick Williams is scheduled to start later in the morning.

 The Mobile County DA’s office has praised t he nearly two million dollars in grants from the department of justice that’s helped them tackle a backlog of rape cases .
 As of 2020, Mobile Police got hits on 139 of the kits that were tested, dozens of those were still active investigations.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.